BoXHED/BoXHED1.0/README.md

 delta = dat[0]
 lotraj = dat[1]
 ```
 This synthetic data contains 20,535 records from 2,000 participants, with 2-29 records per participant.
-It is simulated from mixture Weibull distribution from the hazard function as follows:
+It is simulated from a mixture Weibull distribution whose hazard function is as follows:

 ![hazard_func](Screen_hazard.png)